work ethics definition

 Work Ethics Definition: What Is Work Ethics?

 Ethics are the backbone of a strong and cohesive company culture that shapes the employees and the work environment.
-More so, good work ethics helps an organization build a strong and good customer relationship.
+More so, good work ethics help an organization build a strong and good customer relationship.
 Also, a healthy work ethic can encourage employees to survive and thrive within an organization.

 Many strong businesses and employers often use their organization’s work ethic as their marketing point.
 Some manufacturing businesses often market themselves by saying they only use organic materials for manufacturing their products.